seb951/python_test/README.md

 # python_test

-A collection of tests and examples of simple python scripts.
+Here are a few examples and tests of simple python scripts.